Advertisement Header Ad

 The requested injunction would halt enforcement of all compliance mandates, from data reporting to financial assessments, while the legal challenge proceeds through the courts.
 The NAW alleges that its membership could “face imminent and irreparable harm, including unrecoverable compliance costs, competitive distortions, and the threat of substantial civil penalties.”

-The lawsuit names the Circular Action Alliance (CAA), a producer responsibility organization playing an increasingly central role in the EPR implementation across the US.
+Circular Action Alliance (CAA), a producer responsibility organization playing an increasingly central role in the EPR implementation across the US, is leading the implementation of Oregon’s program.

 The NAW argues the state’s EPR framework violates constitutional protections by burdening interstate commerce and delegating “sweeping regulatory authority to a private, third-party organization dominated by large corporate interests.”